What is the basic structural unit of the body?

 |D)||changes to 46|

-The process that divides the cytoplasm in half, is specifically termed _____.
+The process, which divides the cytoplasm in half, is specifically termed _____.

 The process that results in daughter cells with half of the original chromosome number is _____.